-Each summer, amateur astronomers from all over the world look forward to observing the famous Perseid meteor shower, but often overlook six lesser celestial fireworks displays that reach their peak between July 28 and Aug.
-20.
+Each summer, amateur astronomers from all over the world look forward to observing the famous Perseid meteor shower in early August, but often overlook six lesser celestial fireworks displays.

-The online Slooh community observatory will stream live views of the Delta Aquarids in a webcast Monday night at 10 p.m.
-EDT (7 p.m.
-PDT/0200 GMT) featuring views from observatories in Arizona and the Canary Islands.
-NASA, meanwhile, will provide a follow-up webcast on Tuesday night via all-sky cameras at the agency's Marshall Space Flight Center in Huntsville, Alabama.
+The online Slooh community observatory will stream live views of the Delta Aquarids in a webcast Thursday night at 8 p.m.
+EDT Obviously the webcast is dependent on weather conditions at its observing sites.

 Minor meteor showers this summer